PJbourne/Scientific-Calc-avr/README.md

 # Scientific-Calc-avr (discontinued project)
-Scientific calc project using Atmega328p
+Scientific calculator project using Atmega328p

 This project is running such possible as I can.
 The ideas to implement:
+* Keyboard (implemented)
+* Reverse Polonese Notation mode (implemented)
-* Basic scientific executions
+* Basic scientific calculations (implemented)
-* Lagrange Interpolation
+* Lagrange Interpolation (under implementation)
-* Store data into external SD card
+* Store on send data to external device (under implementation)
-* RPN mode
-* Equations solver
+* Equations expression solver (maybe will not be possible)
-* Plot graphics into .txt file in SD card
+* Plot graphics into .txt file in SD card (possible but little hard to implement)